 Danny DeVito stars as “Frank Reynolds” and is one of the entertainment industry’s most versatile players, excelling as an actor, producer and director.

-The award-winning performance as “Louie De Palma” on the television show Taxi was what propelled DeVito to national prominence.
-He won both an Emmy® and a Golden Globe®.
-In a 1999 readers’ poll conducted by TV Guide, DeVito’s “Louie De Palma” was voted number one among “TV’s Fifty Greatest Character’s Ever.”
+His award-winning performance as “Louie De Palma” on the television show Taxi was what propelled DeVito to national prominence.
+He won both an Emmy and a Golden Globe®.
+In a 1999 readers’ poll conducted by TV Guide, DeVito’s “Louie De Palma” was voted number one among “TV’s Fifty Greatest Characters Ever.”

-He will next be heard voicing Chesterfield in the animated film Animal Crackers and in Warner Bros.’ animated Smallfoot.
-Currently, DeVito is recording a character for Walt Disney Pictures The One and Only Ivan.
-In 2012, DeVito voiced the “Lorax” in Universal Pictures’ animated feature The Lorax, based on the book of the same name by Dr. Seuss.
+DeVito will be voicing the character “Bob” for Walt Disney Pictures The One and Only Ivan in 2020.
+In 2018, he was heard voicing “Dorgle” in Smallfoot, an animated Warner Bros. film.
+Other recently voiced characters include the “Lorax” in Universal Pictures’ animated feature The Lorax based on the book of the same name by Dr. Seuss.
 His voice was also heard in the German, Russian, Spanish and Italian versions of the film.

-DeVito runs TheBloodFactory.com, an online collaboration with screenwriter John Albo of horror shorts he affectionately refers to “splatter cuts.”
-He is also the principal of Jersey Film’s 2nd Avenue, a successor company of Jersey Films.
-Jersey Films has produced over 20 motion pictures, including Freedom Writers, Be Cool, Garden State, Along Came Polly, Man on the Moon, Pulp Fiction, Out of Sight, Get Shorty, Hoffa, Matilda, Living Out Loud and Erin Brockovich, which was nominated for an Academy Award®.
+He is the principal of Jersey Films’ 2nd Avenue, a successor company of Jersey Films.
+In June of 2019 he announced that they optioned the screen rights to Tom’s River: A Story of Science and Salvation, the Pulitzer Prize-winning book by Dan Fagin.
+Jersey Films has produced over 20 motion pictures including Freedom Writers, Be Cool, Garden State, Along Came Polly, Man on the Moon, Pulp Fiction, Out of Sight, Get Shorty, Hoffa, Matilda, Living Out Loud and Erin Brockovich which was nominated for an Academy Award®.

 Apart from his work with Jersey Films, DeVito has starred in such films as The War of the Roses, Junior, Batman Returns, Twins, Romancing the Stone, Jewel of the Nile, Ruthless People, Throw Momma From the Train, Tin Men, Anything Else, Big Fish, Renaissance Man, The Big Kahuna and Heist.
 He also starred in The Good Night, Deck The Halls, Relative Strangers, The OH in Ohio, Be Cool, Nobel Son and Even Money.